On entropy-constrained Gaussian channel capacity via the moment problem: Discussion and Conclusion

 An estimation-theoretic interpretation of $C_H$ is the following.
 By the I-MMSE relationship \cite{guo2004immse}, we have $I(X, \snr) = \frac12 \int_0^\snr \mmse(X, \gamma) \d \gamma$ and $H(X) = \frac12 \int_0^\infty \mmse(X, \gamma) \d \gamma$, where $\mmse(X, \gamma)$ is the minimum mean squared error (MMSE) of estimating $X$ from $Y = \sqrt{\gamma} X + Z$.
 Hence, in computing $C_H$, we consider all distributions on $X$ that have the same total integral under the curve $\gamma \mapsto \mmse(\gamma)$ over $[0, \infty)$, and choose one which maximizes the value of the integral over the range $[0,\snr]$.
 This implies that the maximizing $X$ should have a large MMSE at small SNR and vice-versa, with the transition as sharp as possible at SNR equal to $\snr$.

-To characterize $C_H$ in the low-SNR regime, we first solved a low-entropy version of the moment problem.
+To characterize $C_H$ in the low-SNR regime at small entropy, we first solved a low-entropy version of the moment problem.
 We know that it is necessary to have the cardinality of the support grow to infinity to match arbitrarily many moments, but Theorem~\ref{thm: main} shows that this is not sufficient.
 It is necessary to have a discrete distribution of non-vanishing entropy to match arbitrarily many moments of a continuous distribution, even if the cardinality of the support is allowed to be arbitrarily large.
 Interestingly, if the entropy is a sufficiently small (but even non-vanishing) constant, no more than three moments can be matched.
 Recall the Gaussian example: the Gauss--Hermite quadrature provides an $m$-point discrete distribution that has an entropy which grows approximately as $\frac{1}{2}\log m$ and matches $2m-1$ moments.
 This solution is optimal in the sense that no other distribution of $m$ points or fewer can match $2m-1$ moments, but there are infinitely many solutions with more than $m$ points.
 Another interesting question is then the following: is it necessary for the entropy to grow to infinity to match arbitrarily many moments with a continuous distribution?
 Equivalently, does there exist $h > 0$ such that there are $m$-point distributions which match $k_m$ moments (for some sequence $(k_m)_{m = 0}^\infty$ which goes to infinity as $m \to \infty$, possibly with $k_m < 2m-1$) but such that the entropy is uniformly bounded above by $h$ for all $m$?

-A negative answer would confirm the heuristic statement that it is entropy and not cardinality that helps match moments, and hence, replicate tail behaviours of continuous distributions.
+The answer turns out to be no, for the following reason.
+Suppose we had a sequence of discrete random variables $(X_m)_{m=0}^{\infty}$ such that $X_m$ is supported on $m$ points and has the same first $k_m$ moments as the Gaussian distribution, with $k_m \to \infty$ as $m \to \infty$.
+Then we must have that $X_m$ converges in distribution to $X$ that is Gaussian \cite[Theorem 30.2]{billingsley1995measure}.
+The lower-semicontinuity of entropy then implies that $\liminf_m H(X_m) \geq H(X)$, which is infinity, and we are done.
+This confirms the heuristic statement that it is entropy and not cardinality that helps match moments, and hence, replicate tail behaviour of continuous distributions.